Sharpness-Aware Minimization with Dynamic Reweighting: Sharpness-Aware Minimization (SAM)

 Literature has observed a direct correlation between flat minima and better model generalization, both empirically and theoretically~\cite{keskar2016large,dziugaite2017computing,li2018visualizing,jiang2019fantastic}.
 To find a flat loss landscape, SAM~\cite{foret2020sharpness} adversarially perturbs the model weights and optimizes the following min-max objective on a batch of size $N$:

 where given the model weights $\bm{w}$, the inner maximization seeks for a perturbation $\bm{\epsilon}$ with $L_2$-norm $\le \rho$ that maximizes the empirical risk, and the outer minimization minimizes the empirical risk of the perturbed model.
+This training objective aims at finding model parameters whose neighborhood has a uniformly low training loss.
 As finding the exact solution to $\bm{\epsilon}$ is NP-hard, SAM estimates the solution $\bm{\epsilon}^*$ of the inner maximization with a single-step gradient descent on the empirical risk of the batch:

 The outer minimization can be performed with a standalone optimizer~(e.g., Adam; \citealt{kingma2015adam}).
 SAM roughly doubles the computational cost of training the model, requiring two forward and two backward passes for each batch.
 The SAM algorithm is outlined in~\Cref{algo::main}.